-American Airlines will book flights to full capacity – Associated Press
+American considering cutting flights to many smaller cities – Associated Press

 This week’s featured link